 The LG BX displays 4k content without any issues.
 Even though it has an RGBW pixel structure, all four sub-pixels are never on at the same time, so there's no loss in color resolution.

-The LG BX has an excellent color gamut, very similar to the LG CX OLED.
-It covers almost all of the DCI P3 color space used in most HDR content and it has decent coverage of the wider Rec.
+The LG OLED55BXPUA has an excellent color gamut, very similar to the LG CX OLED.
+It covers almost all of the DCI P3 color space used in most HDR content, and it has decent coverage of the wider Rec.
 2020 color space.
 Before we ran a Pixel Refresher on the TV, the DCI P3 and Rec.
-2020 coverage was only slightly better, but the differences are insignificant.
+2020 coverage were only slightly better, but the differences are insignificant.

 The EOTF in 'Cinema HDR' mode follows the curve almost perfectly until it rolls off at its peak brightness.
 The EOTF in 'Game' mode is very similar, except the roll-off is a bit more smooth.